patterns-app/patterns-devkit/README.md

 ## Architecture overview

-All snapflow pipelines are directed graphs of nodes, consisting of one or more "source" nodes that emit or create datablocks when run.
+All snapflow pipelines are directed graphs of `pipe` nodes, consisting of one or more "source" nodes that create and emit datablocks when run.
 This stream of blocks is then be consumed by downstream nodes, each in turn may emit their own blocks.
 Nodes can be run in any order, any number of times.
 Each time run, they consume any new blocks from upstream until there are none left unprocessed, or they are requested to stop.